Seich/martianwabbit/src/_posts/2015-06-10-postgres-checking-queries-in-realtime.md

 	tail -f ~/Library/Application\ Support/Postgres/var-9.4/pg_log/*

-Also, it’s worth knowing that Pg Admin has a log viewer you can use for this task.
+Also, it’s worth noting that Pg Admin has a log viewer you can use for this task.
 Just go to Tools > Server Status and you should get this window:

 ![](https://dl.dropboxusercontent.com/u/8252879/martianwabbit/pg_admin.png)